 Arinjay Academy, is providing Hindi Grammar, Maths, Accountancy and Economics Notes and Video Explanation for Class 3 to 12 Students who may be studying in CBSE Board, ICSE Board and State board.

-National Income, is a measure of the value of production activity of a country.
+If we look at this question, National Income, is simply, a measure of the value of production activity of a country.

 This definition raises further questions : –